Liberalism in Egypt: British rule

-Egyptian self-government, education, and the continued plight of Egypt's peasant majority deteriorated most significantly under British occupation.
+Egyptian self-government, education, and the conditions of Egypt's peasant majority began to deteriorate under British occupation.
 Slowly, an organized national movement for independence began to form.
 In its beginnings, it took the form of an Azhar-led religious reform movement that was more concerned with the social conditions of Egyptian society.
 It gathered momentum between 1882 and 1906, ultimately leading to a resentment against European occupation.
 Sheikh Muhammad Abduh, the son of a Delta farmer who was briefly exiled for his participation in the Urabi revolt and a future Azhar Mufti, was its most notable advocate.
 Abduh called for a reform of Egyptian Muslim society and formulated the modernist interpretations of Islam that took hold among younger generations of Egyptians.
 Among these were Mustafa Kamil and Ahmed Lutfi el-Sayed, the architects of modern Egyptian nationalism.
 Mustafa Kamil had been a student activist in the 1890s involved in the creation of a secret nationalist society that called for British evacuation from Egypt.
 He was famous for coining the popular expression, "If I had not been an Egyptian, I would have wished to become one."

-Egyptian nationalist sentiment reached a high point after the 1906 Dinshaway Incident, when following an altercation between a group of British soldiers and Egyptian farmers, four of the farmers were hanged while others were condemned to public flogging.
+Egyptian nationalist sentiment reached a high point after the 1906 Dinshaway Incident, when following an altercation between a group of British officers and Egyptian farmers, four of the farmers were hanged while others were condemned to public flogging.
 Dinshaway, a watershed in the history of Egyptian anti-colonial resistance, galvanized Egyptian opposition against the British, culminating in the founding of the first two political parties in Egypt: the secular, liberal Umma (the Nation, 1907) headed by Ahmed Lutfi el-Sayed, and the more radical, pro-Islamic Watani Party (National Party, 1908) headed by Mustafa Kamil.
 Lutfi was born to a family of farmers in the Delta province of Daqahliya in 1872.
 He was educated at al-Azhar where he attended lectures by Mohammed Abduh.
 Abduh came to have a profound influence on Lutfi's reformist thinking in later years.
 In 1907, he founded the Umma Party newspaper, el-Garida, whose statement of purpose read: "El-Garida is a purely Egyptian party which aims to defend Egyptian interests of all kinds."